drshahizan/software-engineering/project/project/sec01/stakeholder/project-description.md

   <img src="https://miro.medium.com/v2/resize:fit:1400/1*aaKtW5AvYw2XsFmgAWXkWg.gif" width="300" height="200"/>
 </div>

 To develop the Student Accommodation System for Kolej Tun Dr Ismail (KTDI), we have chosen the **Agile methodology** as our software development process model.
-The aim is to create a user-friendly and high-quality system within the allocated time and budget, while meeting the requirements of our stakeholders.
+The aim is to create a user-friendly and high-quality system within the allocated time and budget while meeting the requirements of our stakeholders.

 1. Agile Methodology: We adopt the Agile methodology, which emphasizes cooperation and active stakeholder participation throughout the development process.
 2. Adaptability and Responsiveness: The Agile approach suits the project's dynamic nature, enabling flexibility and continuous collaboration to accommodate changing requirements and priorities.